The diamond loupe

 There are many different types of magnifiers that diamond workers use at their craft of cutting, polishing and grading diamonds.
 The ones that are most often used are:

 The linen loupe is known by many names, including post stamp magnifier.
 This magnifying glass is often used by designers as CMYK color loupe.
 Advantages of the linen magnifier are that it lies well in the hand and is easy to use.
-The magnifier can simple be put on the table without damaging the glass or the desk.
+The magnifier can simply be put on the table without damaging the glass or the desk.

-The gems magnifier, also known as folding loupe, is often viewed as the standard diamond loupe.
+The gems magnifier, also known as a folding loupe, is often viewed as the standard diamond loupe.
 Especially in the trade of diamonds, this kind of magnifier is part of the standard equipment.
 This diamond loupe is small, handy and provides a detailed image of the diamond without biases in the cutting.
 The vast majority of diamond workers carry this kind of small magnifying glass in their pockets at all times.

 Probably less convenient than the gemstone loupe, but adequate for sure.
 The standing loupe (or ‘table loupe’) is particularly useful when the diamond worker needs to keep his hands free.
 If he needs to sort diamonds by color, for example, it might come in hand to use a standing magnifying glass.